ndgayan/PanAnalyzer/README.md

 anvi-setup-scg-taxonomy --num-threads 8
 ```

-### Setup SPAdes
+### Set Up SPAdes

-You can install SPAdes for genome assembly python application to the current activated Conda environment.
+You can install SPAdes for genome assembly Python application to the currently activated Conda environment.

 ```bash
 # Activate Conda environment